 - After the baked pudding cools, you may see a bit of water when you serve it.
 This is called weeping and sometimes it means it was a bit overcooked.
 It should not be a liquidy egg mixture, that would mean it was undercooked.
 If I’ve had a bit of water in my pudding, I just pour it off, it still tastes fine.

 - You may also see a split or a bit of cracking on the top of the baked pudding.
 It usually means it is overcooked.
 But honestly I’ve been baking custards and puddings for many years and have had my share of cracks.
 You will see this pudding has a split on it.
 I have never felt it changed the flavor, only the look.

 You will absolutely love this old fashioned custard style rice pudding.
+Top it with some keto whipped cream and it is a very rich and decadent dessert.
 I tested it on family and they had no idea it was cauliflower.